HELP

 Available on Creator and Studio plans.
 The page is only accessible if your active plan includes Custom Highlighters.

-Requirements: Minimum 0.2 s of audio per file, maximum 100 MB per file.
+- Minimum 0.2 s of audio per fingerprint file

 Import into your editor